 Galatians 6:5 “Assume your own responsibility.”

-4. God is making you more humble.
+God allows suffering to make you more humble.

 2 Corinthians 12:7 “even though I have received such wonderful revelations from God.
 So to keep me from becoming proud, I was given a thorn in my flesh, a messenger from Satan to torment me and keep me from becoming proud.”